aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/adding-nodes.md

 title: Add and remove nodes
 sidebar_position: 10
 ---
 While working with your cluster, you may need to update your managed node group configuration to add additional nodes to support the needs of your workloads.
-A nodegroup can be scaled by using the `eksctl scale nodegroup` command.
+A nodegroup can be scaled using Amazon EKS Console OR  using `eksctl scale nodegroup` command.

+ To edit your managed node group configuration using Amazon EKS Console, navigate to the Amazon EKS console at [https://console.aws.amazon.com/eks/home#/clusters](https://console.aws.amazon.com/eks/home#/clusters).

+Next, click the `eks-workshop-cluster`, select the **Compute** tab, and select the node group to edit and choose **Edit**.

+On the Edit node group page, you can see the following settings under **Node group scaling configuration**: **Desired size**, **Minimum size** and **Maximum size**.
+Bump the **minimum size** *and* **desired size** from `2` to `2`.
+Scroll down and hit **Save changes**.

-First let's retrieve the current nodegroup scaling configuration and look at `MIN SIZE`, `MAX SIZE` and `DESIRED CAPACITY` of nodes using eksctl command below:
+**Alternatively**, You can also change nodegroup configuration using `eksctl` command.
+To change your nodegroup configuration using `eksctl`, first let's retrieve the current nodegroup scaling configuration and look at `MIN SIZE`, `MAX SIZE` and `DESIRED CAPACITY` of nodes using eksctl command below:

 ```bash
 $ eksctl get nodegroup --name $EKS_DEFAULT_MNG_NAME --cluster $EKS_CLUSTER_NAME